KavrakiLab/adaptive-sampling-pmhc/README.md

 ### e) Equilibration

-Note that if the system you are running consists of a known unstable peptide, this step may end up detaching the peptide.
+Note that if the system you are running consists of a known unstable peptide, this step may end up detaching the peptide, as constraints are only added to the alpha carbon atoms of the MHC.
 Check the PDB after or use a shorter equilibration time.

 ```